Robert M. Graham (cardiologist): Research

-Graham's research is reported in over 290 peer-reviewed papers and cited over 26,000 times.
+Graham's research is reported in over 325 peer-reviewed papers and cited over 26,000 times.

 For many years his research has focused on molecular cardiology, with emphasis on circulatory control mechanisms, receptor signalling, hypertension and cardiac hypertrophy.
 Together with Charles Homcy, his work contributed to understanding receptor structure, function and signalling.
 This work subsequently led to the discovery that a protein crosslinking enzyme also functions as a unique multifunctional protein involved in receptor signalling.

 More recently, together with colleagues, Ahsan Husain and Siiri Iismaa, Graham has been actively involved in studies of cardiac regeneration and the application of stem cells for the treatment of heart diseases, and with A/Prof Eleni Giannoulatou, the pathophysiology and genetics of spontaneous coronary artery dissection.

 In 2021, with Glenn King and Nathan Palpant, he co-founded Infensa Bioscience, an Australian biotechnology company.

-He serves on the Board of Directors of the Lowy Medical Research Institute in California; and Impedimed, a Brisbane-based medical device company.
+He serves on the Board of Directors of the Lowy Medical Research Institute in California; and Infensa Bioscience, an Australian biotechnology company, and also as the Chairman of its Clinical Advisory Board.
+He also serves as Chairman, Strategic Advisory Board, Institute of Molecular Biosciences at the University of Queensland and as Vice-President and Secretary, Biological Sciences, Australian Academy of Science.